SiddKshir1234/UFC_fight_predictor/README.md

 - Converts and scales numeric features like reach, accuracy, and strike rate
 - Allows users to select weight class and two fighters
 - Predicts the winner and how they'll likely win
-- Fully interactive inside Jupyter Notebook
+- Fully interactive inside Google colab

 ---